developer-zebra/developer-zebra-site/src/mdna/index.md

    video: DI8pxsTJdtI
    video_type: youtube
  - image-location: left
-   title: New term-based licensing for Enterprise Browser
+   title: New term-based licensing Puts Admins in Charge
    subtitle: Coming Soon to Enterprise Browser
-   description: Term-based licensing is now available on Enterprise Browser.
-Enterprise Browser is a powerful, industrial browser that provides everything needed to quickly build enterprise apps with features such as barcode scanning, signature capture, payment processing, and printing.
+   description: Term-based licensing allows for purchase of Enterprise Browser licenses for a limited time period, giving administrators additional flexibility when planning projects and budgets.
    url: /enterprise-browser/3-0/guide/about/
    video: IjNspS96BNg
    video_type: youtube
  - image-location: right
    title: Alert Button Can Save Time, Maybe Lives
-   subtitle: MX 10.2 will let administrators program a key to do just about anything
+   subtitle: Coming soon in MX 10.2, StageNow
    description: Zebra devices offer the ability to designate a key as a "panic button" that when long-pressed executes an intent to perform a customized task such as dialing an emergency phone number, summoning medical assistance or launching any custom Android app or activity.
    url: /stagenow/latest/stagingprofiles/
    video: YpDATt5SU-o